 9- Under Armor

 The Under Armor Record app is a tool that helps athletes monitor their workouts, sleep quality, and nutrition.
-Using data collected from the app, Record users can receive personalized recommendations for nutrition and training.
+Using data collected from the app, Record users can receive personalized recommendations for food and training.
 The tool was built with IBM Watson to offer customized workout plans based on progress made through the app.

 Frequently Asked Questions About Artificial Intelligence (AI)